 Good Old Raisins and Peanuts were one of the first high energy trail snacks.
 GORP has been around forever.
 It was a good option then, and it’s a good option now.
 Rotate them every few months to avoid the nuts going rancid.

 Bug Out Bag Food Item Tips

-Food isn’t everything in your family bug out bag.
+Food isn’t everything in your bug out bag.
 You will need to pack several other items to cover needs and conveniences.

 Always pack standard hygiene items like hand sanitizer and a small towel.
 You can alternatively pack soap if your route takes you close to water.

 You will need basic utensils.
 This may be as elaborate as a full set of cutlery and a mess kit, or as simple as a spork and a cookpot.